Gokay1904/Similarity-Analysis-of-Dice-Numbers/README.md

 <img  src = "https://user-images.githubusercontent.com/25516047/187803254-d154c187-7994-4b23-9975-aed688fc128f.PNG" align="center" height="640" width=auto />

-Here, left section means probability factor in each iteration
+Here, left section means probability factor in each iteration and its regression line.

 Right section means probabilities of similarity.
 - By increasing the number of iterations, ratios can be shifted to theoretical results.